-Next theorem is the first main result in the paper, which not only extends Meunier's result~\cite{Meunier2014} to general $\ss$-disjoint Kneser hypergraphs $\KG^p_{\ss}(\mathcal{H})$ but also improves it to equitable $r$-colorability defect.
-This theorem also results in a lower bound for the chromatic number of $\KG^r_{\ss}(\mathcal{H})$ based on {\it equitable $\ss$-disjoint $r$-colorability defect $\ecd^r_{\ss}(\mathcal{H})$}, which surpasses Ziegler's lower bound~\cite{Ziegler2002,Ziegler2006}.
+The next theorem is the first main result of the paper which not only extends Meunier's result~\cite{Meunier2014} to general $\ss$-disjoint Kneser hypergraphs $\KG^p_{\ss}(\mathcal{H})$ but also improves it to equitable $r$-colorability defect.
+This theorem also results in a lower bound for the chromatic number of $\KG^r_{\ss}(\mathcal{H})$ based on the equitable $\ss$-disjoint $r$-colorability defect $\ecd^r_{\ss}(\mathcal{H})$ which surpasses Ziegler's lower bound~\cite{Ziegler2002,Ziegler2006}.